METALS-Aluminium set for biggest weekly jump on record after Rusal sanctions

 * ALUMINIUM TECHNICALS: LME aluminium is set to rise into a$2,353-$2,389 range after breaking resistance at $2,318 a tonne, Reuters technical analyst Wang Tao said, citing its wave pattern and projection analysis.

-* COPPER: LME copper was up 0.6 percent at $6,862 a tonne in official trading.
+* COPPER: LME copper was up 0.4 percent at $6,846 a tonne.
 The base metals were broadly benefiting from sharper appetite for cyclical assets on Friday, reflected by strength in equities.

-Reporting by Jan Harvey Additional reporting by Pratima Desai in London and Melanie Burton in Melbourne Editing by David Goodman
+Reporting by Jan Harvey Additional reporting by Pratima Desai in London and Melanie Burton in Melbourne Editing by David Goodman and David Evans